eag1ex/excel-fuel-app-client/README.md

 -   Fullstack application
 -   Api Authentication with router guards and resolvers
 -   Good architecture and modular separations
--   Map api with opensource Leaflet.js
+-   Map api with open-source Leaflet.js
 -   Module Lazy loading with Angular's multi-project feature
 -   Material design with theme and bootstrap variables
 -   Api proxy for development with environment variables